EUROPE MARKETS: European Stocks Pull Back From 21-month High After Macron Wins French Election

 Continue Reading Below

-Stocks across Europe slipped Monday, with shares in Paris pulling back from a nine-year high after market favorite Emmanuel Macron won the French presidential election on Sunday.
+Stocks across Europe slipped Monday, with shares in Paris retreating from a nine-year high after market favorite Emmanuel Macron won the French presidential election on Sunday.

 The benchmark on Friday closed at its highest since August 2015 and last week gained 1.9%, with investors snapping up stocks on expectations that independent centrist Macron would defeat far-right euroskeptic Marine Le Pen in the French runoff vote.